Code-Institute-Submissions/HolidaysYa/README.md

 - **Composite line charts were not aligned with the labels in the x axis** I searched on the Internet and found the solution in the following link (https://github.com/dc-js/dc.js/issues/662).

+- **Website doesn't doesn't work in Safari and Internet Explorer** In Internet Explorer it doens't work properly because I'm using template literals in the JavaScript code and in Safari it works but the charts are not rendered properly in the weather dashboard.

 ## Deployment
 I have used GitHub Pages to deploy the website.
 In order to do that I have followed the steps below: